ckallum/Scotland-Yard/README.md

 Callum Ke

 This is the full coursework for my first year Object Orientated Programming course in Java.
 It simulates the Scotland Yard board game.
-  *A GUI skeleton was given.
+  -A GUI skeleton was given.
 To pass the coursework(50%) you needed to implement methods to pass all the tests.
-  *To obtain the rest of the marks you had to implement an AI to play as the MrX Player to find the next best move.
+  -To obtain the rest of the marks you had to implement an AI to play as the MrX Player to find the next best move.

 How to Run
 ------------